openemail/openemail-docs-v1/docs/index.md

 ### Deploy it Yourself

 As like any other  open source software  you are  free to use Openemail at your own risk.
 But make no worries.
 You can deploy it using this comprehensive deployers guide which is your heritage from us and our strength.
-Honestly speaking you will take less than **five** minutes to installer once your docker host is readu
+Honestly speaking you will take less than **five** minutes to install Openemail once your docker host is ready.

 ### Commercially Supported